FTK Studio: Bringing Martial Arts and Community to Bernal Heights

 Where do you think this will go from here?

 We’re in it for the long haul.
 We’re here as long as the community needs us, as long as we can stay.
 We’re training up the next generation of instructors and karate kids.
-The goal is to focus on the business side and reach a position where the next generation can teach full-time, allowing us to put them on the payroll.
+The goal is to focus on the business side and reach a position where the next generation can teach full-time, enabling us to add them to the payroll.
 That would be awesome.

-We can run the studio with yoga, Pilates, and all these fun activities and be the corporate-minded, behind-the-scenes business people.
+We can run the studio with yoga, Pilates, and other engaging activities while also being the corporate-minded, behind-the-scenes businesspeople.
 Then, we can have the next person come up and teach.
-When kids come of age, they go to high school, then to college; it’s time to move on and create your path.
+When kids come of age, they go to high school, then to college; it’s time to move on and create their path.
 Someone’s coming in right behind them to pick up the mantle.

 If readers want to learn more, please share your website with us.
 What’s the link?

 The website is ftkstudio.com.
 You can also find classes through MindBodyOnline.com.
 Look for FTK Studio.
 We offer yoga, Pilates, and Qigong classes through MindBody.
-You can reserve your classes for those specific classes.
+You can reserve specific classes that interest you.
 If you’re interested in karate lessons or similar activities, please don’t hesitate to contact or email us at the studio.
 We respond quickly.

 What are your hours?

 For karate lessons, we’re open Monday through Friday, 4 p.m. to 7 p.m.
 The yoga classes, Pilates, and Qigong vary from month to month.
-If you can’t check the website, we’ll have a printed schedule available in the window every month, which you can use to check for updated classes as well.
+If you can’t check the website, we’ll have a printed schedule in the window each month that you can use to check for updated classes.

 What would you say to an interested young girl?
 What words of encouragement would you offer her?

 Oh, words of encouragement.
 Don’t be scared.
 Just do it.
 You never know until you try.
 Kids come, and they go.
-We don’t take offense to kids that say, “It’s not for me.”
+We don’t take offense to kids who say, “It’s not for me.”
 It’s not for everybody.
 But we want kids to try a little bit of everything.
-We have a kid taking fencing lessons if you’re in karate or soccer.
+We have a kid taking fencing lessons, so if you’re in karate or soccer, you might know them.
 So spread your wings and give it a shot.
 We’re not as scary as it all sounds.
 We’re having a good time.
 I promise you’ll love it here.

 We appreciate both of you and are delighted to see you back on the corridor.
-We’ve seen the corridor evolve and are glad you’re still part of it.
+We’ve seen the corridor evolve, and we’re glad you’re still a part of it.
 So, check out FTK.
 If interested, please visit their website, explore MindBody, or drop by.

 We’ll be here.
 Thank you so much.
 We’re always here.
 You’re welcome.

-FTK Karate Studio represents more than just a martial arts school—it’s a testament to community resilience and female entrepreneurship in Bernal Heights.
+FTK Karate Studio represents more than just a martial arts school – it’s a testament to community resilience and female entrepreneurship in the Bernal Heights neighborhood.
 Diandra and Liza have created a space where tradition meets innovation, offering karate instruction alongside yoga, Pilates, and community events.
 Their commitment to nurturing the next generation while honoring their roots makes FTK Studio a valuable neighborhood institution.
 Their welcoming approach and diverse programming ensure that martial arts and community wellness remain accessible to everyone in Bernal Heights.